AnymouseProphet/anymouse/FONTS.md

 Back in the early days of PostScript, portable storage space was at a premium and network bandwidth was at a premium.
-Documents often specified what fonts they used but did not actually embed the font---the renderer had to have the right font available or the document could not properly render.
+Documents often specified what fonts they used but did not actually embed the fonts---the renderer had to have the right fonts in the right sizes and variants available or the document could not properly render.

 To address this, when Adobe first created the PostScript specification, they specified 13 base PostScript fonts: